RalucaNicola/3D-inspiration/README.md

 # 3D-inspiration
-A collection of inspiring 3D visualizations
+A collection of inspiring 3D visualizations: https://ralucanicola.github.io/3D-inspiration/

 Information provided about each viz: